Lp0 on fire: Phrase origins

-Michael K. Johnson ("mkj" of Red Hat and Fedora fame) wrote the first Linux version of this error message in 1992, however he as well as Herbert Rosmanith and Alan Cox (all Linux developers) have acknowledged that the phrase existed in Unix in different forms prior to his Linux printer implementation.
+Michael K. Johnson ("mkj" of Red Hat and Fedora fame) wrote the first Linux version of this error message in 1992.
+However, he, Herbert Rosmanith and Alan Cox (all Linux developers) have acknowledged that the phrase existed in Unix in different forms prior to his Linux printer implementation.

 Since then, the lp printer code has spread across all sorts of POSIX-compliant operating systems, which often still retain this legacy message.

 Modern printer drivers and support have improved and hidden low-level error messages from users, so most Unix/Linux users today have never seen the "on fire" message.
-However, a few people still run into it today with varying levels of amusement or confusion.
 The "on fire" message remains in the Linux source code as of version 6.0.

 The message is also present in other software modules, often to humorous effect.
-For example, in some kernels' CPU code, a CPU thermal failure could result in the message "CPU#0: Possible thermal failure (CPU on fire ?)" and similar humor can be found in the phrase halt and catch fire.
+For example, in some kernels' CPU code, a CPU thermal failure could result in the message "CPU#0: Possible thermal failure (CPU on fire ?)" and similar humor can be found in the phrase "halt and catch fire".